aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.208.0 (2017-12-12 20:10 UTC)
+* CodeDeploy (3.3.8.1)
+	* Documentation updates for CodeDeploy.
+* WorkMail (3.3.0.0)
+	* Today, Amazon WorkMail released an administrative SDK and enabled AWS CloudTrail integration.
+With the administrative SDK, you can natively integrate WorkMail with your existing services.
+The SDK enables programmatic user, resource, and group management through API calls.
+This means your existing IT tools and workflows can now automate WorkMail management, and third party applications can streamline WorkMail migrations and account actions.

 ### 3.3.207.0 (2017-12-11 22:23 UTC)
 * CognitoIdentityProvider (3.3.8.0)
 	* Exposing the hosted UI domain name for a user pool that has a domain configured.